disconnect3d/cstrnfinder/README.md

 I presented this research (along with other things) on [A Midwinter Night's Con - 2020](https://absoluteappsec.com/cons/midwinter-2020/).
 You can [find the slides here](https://docs.google.com/presentation/d/1VpXqzPIPrfIPSIiua5ClNkjKAzM3uKlyAKUf0jBqoUI) or [watch the talk here](https://www.youtube.com/watch?v=-xVBd8MGlJs).
 If you want to discuss it more, reply to this [tweet](https://twitter.com/disconnect3d_pl/status/1339757359896408065).

 PS: For a bugs list, scroll down.

 PS2: You can find the full [`cstrnfinder.py` script here](https://github.com/disconnect3d/cstrnfinder/blob/master/cstrnfinder.py).
 You may want to ignore other files in this repo: e.g. it contains some partial results, or, the [gcp-finder.py script](https://github.com/disconnect3d/cstrnfinder/blob/master/gcp-finder.py) used to filter out tons of results from querying the GitHub dataset via Google BigQuery.

+This project was created during IRAD time at Trail of Bits, along with the small "blog post" below :).

 ## How it started